Aliskiren/amlodipine (By mouth)

 How to Use This Medicine

-- Take this medicine the same way every day.
-Take it at the same time every day and take it consistently with or without food.
-Avoid taking this medicine with a high-fat meal.
+- Take this medicine the same way and at the same time every day.
+Take it routinely with or without food.
+Do not take with a high-fat meal.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you have diabetes and also take another blood pressure medicine (ACE inhibitor or ARB).
 Do not use this medicine together with cyclosporine or itraconazole.